xuxiaowei-io/gitaly/doc/protobuf.md

 Run `make proto` from the root of the repository to regenerate the client libraries after updating .proto files.

+## Gitaly RPC Documentation

+Gitaly RPCs are documented [here](https://gitlab-org.gitlab.io/gitaly/).
+The documentation is generated from the protobuf definitions themselves under the `proto/` directory.

 See
 [`developers.google.com`](https://developers.google.com/protocol-buffers/docs/proto3)
 for documentation of the 'proto3' Protocol buffer specification